awerkamp/markdown-scriptures-standard-works-church-of-jesus-christ/Book of Mormon/01 1 Nephi/1nephi.15.md

 ## 26.
 And they said unto me: What meaneth the river of water which our father saw?
 ## 27.
 And I said unto them that the water which my father saw was filthiness; and so much was his mind swallowed up in other things that he beheld not the filthiness of the water.
-[Nephi was shown the same things as his father, but they saw different things.]
 ## 28.
 And I said unto them that it was an awful gulf, which separated the wicked from the tree of life, and also from the saints of God.
 ## 29.